mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 48 - Code Without Standards/readme.md

 *Working on a solo project is easy.
 Unless you go back to it after some months.
 Working with many other developers requires some agreements.*

+> TL;DR:  Don't be rude.
+Standardize your code!

 # Problems

 - Maintainability